a-muscarello/mentorship_app/README.md

 Features:

-Users have the ability to login into their profile page.
-New users signup for an account to gain access to services.
+Users signup for an account to gain access to services.
-Users have the ability to select interest topics as well as option of being a 'mentor' or/and 'mentee'.
+They have the ability to select interest topics as well as option of being a 'mentor' or/and 'mentee'.
 Message board appears on profile page.
 Users are able to edit their profiles, see a list of mentors/mentees populated according to their earlier selection, view mentor/mentees respective profiles, request a private chat.
 Clicking on a mentor profile generates a modal with profile displayed.